 I also discovered this lasagna recipe that winter when my kids asked for lasagna and I didn’t have any zucchini on hand for my usual zucchini lasagna recipe.
 I had canned some of our homemade pasta sauce that year as well and dried herbs from our garden, so even in the winter, we had a garden to table lasagna.

 This recipe tastes very similar to regular lasagna but substitutes thinly sliced sweet potatoes for the noodles in regular lasagna recipes.
 You can actually adapt most lasagna recipes by roasting sweet potato slices and using in place of noodles, but this is the best combination we’ve found.

 Sweet Potato Lasagna Recipe

-- ½ cup Parmesan
+- ½ tsp salt

 - 8 eggs

-- If there is room, add the pasta sauce to skillet to warm.
-If not, add meat and pasta sauce to large pot and heat to a simmer.
-Add any desired spices.
+- If there is room, add the pasta sauce and half of the garlic powder and basil, and all of the remaining spices to the skillet to warm.
+If not, combine the meat, pasta sauce, and spices in a large pot and heat to a simmer.

 - Serve immediately.
-(I recommend a side of Italian music and a salad!)
+I recommend a side of Italian music and a salad!